GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virtual-agents/README.md

 - An agent is created in your project
 - The agent can respond to an "Hello" message
-- Dialogflow Messenger agent widget is responding similarly to "Hello" messages on a webpage
+- The agent widget running on `agent-page.html` is also responding to "Hello" messages in the same way

 ### Tips